PennyLaneAI/catalyst/doc/dev/transforms.rst

 - `Documentation on general MLIR transformations (or "passes") <https://mlir.llvm.org/docs/PassManagement/>`_.

-- `Information on specific transformations called pattern rewrites <https://mlir.llvm.org/docs/PatternRewriter/>`_.

-  Many transformations can be expressed via pattern rewriting.
+In addition, many transformations can be expressed via pattern rewriting.
 A pattern is a specific arrangement of a group of operations into a directed acyclic graph (DAG).
 This allows the framework developer to provide a generic transformation mechanism, for which the compiler developer only needs to provide source and replacement patterns in order to implement a transformation.
+See the following resource for information on pattern rewrites:

+- `Information on specific transformations called pattern rewrites <https://mlir.llvm.org/docs/PatternRewriter/>`_.

 What does Catalyst's IR look like?